keebio/keebio-docs/docs/flashing-firmware.md

 ### One-time Setup (Windows only)

-TODO: add info on setting up ATmega DFU Bootloader driver
+TODO: add info on setting up ATmega DFU Bootloader driver (libusb0)

+(For now, see [Driver Installation with Zadig](https://beta.docs.qmk.fm/using-qmk/guides/driver_installation_zadig) if having issues with driver installation)

 ### Flashing
 If you're on Windows or Mac, you can follow the procedure below.